2.7 bn people will be connected to Internet by 2013-end: UN

 Johannesburg: The United Nations has revealed that by the end of 2013, around 2.7 billion people, amounting to 40 percent of the world population, will be connected to the Internet.

-According to News24, the ITU revealed that there would be 6.8 billion mobile-cellular subscriptions, almost equal to as many as there are people on the planet, by the end of the year.
+According to a news website, the ITU revealed that there would be 6.8 billion mobile-cellular subscriptions, almost equal to as many as there are people on the planet, by the end of the year.

 The ITU`s annual information and communication technology (ICT) Development Index ranks South Korea as the leader for the third consecutive year, based on its level of ICT access, use and skills, followed closely by Sweden, Iceland, Denmark, Finland and Norway.

 - Defence Minister Manohar Parrikar stands in a queue at Pune wedding!

 - Jharkhand's Health Minister slaps political rival in public

 - One Rank, One Pension: What is complicating its implementation?
 Part-2